Frequently Asked Questions About LED Lighting Solutions

 Many multifamily unit hallways are underlit using single 13 watt bulbs in a fixture.
 There are a million solutions to this application, we typically prefer to use our 12 watt flat disk rated for 50,000 hours of use vs 10,000 hours.
 The maintenance savings alone will pay for the light in a short period of time.
 The hallway itself will appear more safe, and because it’s a flat disk, tenents won’t rip them off the wall moving large furniture in and out.

-Most facilities have either 6 pack highbays or 400 watt HIDs lighting up their production and warehouse areas.
-What is the best LED replacement for those fixtures?
+Most facilities have either 6 pack highbays or 400 watt fixtures lighting up their production and warehouse areas.
+What is the best LED replacement for older lighting?

 400w heads can be most easily replaced by these 4 options:

 - A simple screw in bulb that uses the current ballast.
 What this option lacks in efficiency, it makes up for in speed and price of installation.